Methods and Process to Measure IRR

 • Convexity – This method measures the curvature in the relationship between prices and yields, and reflects how the duration of a financial instrument changes as interest rates change.

-A less common method of interest rate measurement that may be utilized by smaller credit unions is gap analysis.
+A less common method of interest rate measurement that may be used by smaller credit unions is gap analysis.
 This is a simple IRR measurement method that identifies maturity and repricing mismatches between assets and liabilities over a given time period (for example, 3, 6, or 12 months).
 Generally, gap analysis is appropriate only for simple balance sheets that consist primarily of short-term investments, non-mortgage-related loans, and basic funding sources (like regular shares).

 However, gap analysis can be used to determine whether a credit union’s balance sheet is more asset or liability sensitive.
 For example, if earnings move upward as interest rates increase, the balance sheet is more asset-sensitive (positive gap).
 If earnings deteriorate as interests rate increase, the balance sheet is more liability sensitive (negative gap).